Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 add(o, {10, 20}); // 1 + 3 + 10 + 20 = 34
 ```

-The way we now call our C++ functions exactly matches JavaScript's `apply`, where the first argument is the `this` value, and the second argument is an array that lists all other arguments.
-We're sometimes told that using `this` is inherently statefull, but it isn't.
+The way we now call our C++ functions exactly matches JavaScript's `apply`, where the first argument is the `this` value and the second argument is an array that lists all other arguments.
+We're sometimes told that using `this` is inherently stateful, but it turns out it isn't.
 At the end of the day, `this` is just a parameter.
-And if we want our object methods to be pure, then we can choose to not mutate `this` just like we would choose to not mutate any other argument.
+If we want our object methods to be pure, for example, then we can choose to not mutate `this` just like we would choose to not mutate any other parameter.

 ## Closures